rajeshrinet/pystokes/pystokes/README.md

 This folder contains the core files of PyStokes repo.

-Each file corresponds to the boundary conditions in the flow.
-Flow is computed in unbounded domain and near a plane surface.

-utils.pyx has miscellaneous functionalities

-### Where is the wall?
+Each file computed the rigid body motion (RBM) and flow given the colloidal configuration.
+The filenames, as described below, correspond boundary conditions in the flow.
+The boundary conditions are implemented using an appropriate Green's function of Stokes flow.

+* unbounded.pyx - the fluid flow only vanishes at infinity.
+Implemented using Oseen tensor.
+* periodic.pyx - Implemented using the Ewald sum of Oseen tensor.
+The box is of size L.
+* interface.pyx - the normal component of the flow vanishes at the interface (z=0).
+Implemented using Blake, J. Biomech.
+8 179 (1975).
-A single plane boundary (be it wall or a fluid-fluid interface) is always kept at z=0 in the library such that region of interest is the upper half space for z>0.
+* wallBounded.pyx - fluid flow around a plane wall at z=0, such that region of interest is the upper half space, z>0.
+Implemented using Lorentz-Blake tensor.
+See Blake, Proc.
+Camb.
+Phil.
+Soc.
+70 303 (2017).
+* twoWalls.pyx - the two walls are at z=0 and z=H. The physical region is then `0<z<H'.
+Implemented using the approximate solution of Liron and Mochon.
+See Liron and Mochon, J. Eng.
+Math, 10 143 (1976).
+* mima.pyx - Mollified irreducible multipole approach (MIMA) resolves the fluid flow and solves Stokes equation directly.
+For more details, see chapter 10 of the thesis: https://www.imsc.res.in/xmlui/handle/123456789/418
+* utils.pyx has miscellaneous functionalities